 - Use information technology effectively.

-- Demonstrate understanding and appreciation of the contribution of humanities, and social, natural and applied sciences to human experience.
+- Acquire a broader educational background and appreciate the contribution of humanities, social sciences, and natural and applied sciences to their understanding of human experience.

 If you are a new student at UD, or are planning to be, the faculty and staff of the GUCR program welcome you and hope that you will share the values that we try to embody in our courses: curiosity about the world, commitment to lifelong learning, honesty in all our endeavors, awareness of our own cultures, and tolerance toward other cultures and societies.
 We hope that we will be able to offer you a useful and stimulating educational experience in our courses, with plenty of time for personal interaction between instructors and students.